kamranahmedse/developer-roadmap/src/data/roadmaps/ux-design/content/101-behavior-change-strategies/100-changing-user-behavior/101-educate-and-encourage-user.md

-# Educate and encourage user
+# Educate and Encourage User